“Why is your nose red?” my husband, Scott asked from across the room.

 But what strikes me most is that Soboroff, even though in his late 30s, has a baby face — a face of innocence accentuated by the fact that he is wearing an army helmet of the kind I just happened to catch coincidentally four days earlier on the AMH Channel’s Apocalypse WWI series.
 The producers had hundreds of hours of actual footage from the 1914-1918 war.

-I’d been unable to turn off the series, watching several hours back to back, first mesmerized by the hundreds of thousands of military recruits in the prime of their youth who had just lived through some 50 years of thriving peacetime economies, hanging out of train windows in a celebratory mood.
+I’d been unable to turn off the series, watching several hours back to back, first mesmerized by the hundreds of thousands of military recruits in the prime of their youth cheerfully hanging out of train windows, waving good-bye as they headed to the war’s frontlines, all in a celebratory mood — innocent, oblivious even, due to their nations’ last 50 years of thriving peacetime economies.
 They were headed for a war their leaders told them would be over quickly, a phrase that leaders have wrongfully repeated up to and including today’s Russia-Ukraine “special operation,” only to experience the horrific trauma of a world gone mad.

-One soldier in that war a century ago, had written a letter to his wife that if women would rise up against war, then men would likely end it.
+Back to that one soldier in that war a century ago, who had written a letter to his wife that if women would rise up against war, then men would likely end it.
 I would like to ask women everywhere, how much do you agree with this?

 Do we really want to be watching war live — 24x, primetime, anytime?
 The threat of the end of the world always looming over our heads?